 Help text - Help text refers to additional information or guidance that is provided to the user to assist them in filling out a form field correctly.
 It appears when the user clicks the help icon (i) placed next to the component.
 Help text provides more detailed information than a form field’s label or placeholder text, and is designed to help the user understand the requirements or constraints of the field.
 It can also offer suggestions or examples to make filling out the form easier and more accurate.

 Text for screen readers - Text for screen readers refers to additional text that is specifically intended to be read by assistive technologies, such as screen readers, used by visually impaired individuals.
 This text provides an audio description of the form field’s purpose, and can include information about the field’s title, description, name, and any relevant messages (Custom text).
 The screen reader text helps ensure that the form is accessible to all users, including those with visual impairments, and provides them with a complete understanding of the form field and its requirements.

 Design Dialog is used to define and manage CSS styles for the Radio button component.

 The tab is used to define and manage CSS styles for a component.
 The Adaptive Forms Radio button Core Component supports the AEM Style System.

-Default CSS Classes: You can provide a default CSS class for the Adaptive Forms Radio button Core Component.
+Default CSS Classes: You can provide a default CSS class for the Adaptive Forms Checkbox Group Core Component.